 - MATH-040 Probability and Statistics or MATH-140 Introduction to Mathematical Statistics (4 credits)

-- BIOL-384 BGH Statistics (3 credits) or MATH-240 Applied Statistical Methods (3 credits) or BIOL-386 Experimental Design and Analysis for Biologists (4 credits)
+- BIOL-384 BGH Statistics (3 credits) or BIOL-418 Experimental Design and Analysis for Biologists (4 credits) MATH-240 Applied Statistical Methods (3 credits) or MATH-325 Biostatistical Methods (3 credits) or ECON-121 Economic Statistics (3 credits)

 Courses are grouped by topic.
 Students can take any two courses.